Can AI Screen for Purpose?

 The rejection rate wouldn’t be a problem if the number of successful hires was actually panning out.
 But the opposite appears to be true: 93% of hiring managers said they were having problems finding the skilled professionals they need and 67% of large companies say lack of talent is the main reason they haven’t filled open positions.

-This brings to mind a familiar adage in the business world: “hire for culture, train for skill.”
+This brings to mind a familiar adage in the business world: “Hire for culture, train for skill.”
 The thinking is that it’s far easier to develop someone's skills than it is to change their values.
 Bringing in employees who are on board with the mission, purpose, and motivating values of the organization often results in higher retention and greater productivity.
 As many of the Best Places to Work will tell you, hiring for culture fit is an essential strategy towards long-term success.

-As Korn Ferry’s CEO, Gary Burnison recently shared, “We know them when we see them—those people who are different.
+As Korn Ferry’s CEO, Gary Burnison, recently shared, “We know them when we see them—those people who are different.
 They love what they do.”

-Burnison describes some of these people: that person who greets you by name at the grocery store or the healthcare professional who looks you in the eye and assures you everything will be okay.
+Burnison describes some of these people: that person who greets you by name at the grocery store, or the healthcare professional who looks you in the eye and assures you everything will be okay.

-“It’s not just what they do—it’s who they are,” Burnison points out, “They believe.
+“It’s not just what they do—it’s who they are,” Burnison points out.
+“They believe.
 And that’s how the show goes on.”

-The people that are getting laid off in these weeks and months are the same ones whose resumes will be floating around applicant tracking systems.
+The people that are getting laid off in these weeks and months are the same ones whose résumés will be floating around applicant tracking systems.
 Some of these people may be the ones who leaders in their former company tried desperately to hold onto – the ones no one wanted to let go because they were so committed and team-oriented.

 They may have been the believers – the ones who went above and beyond but left because their entire department got downsized or eliminated.